ashutoshmjain/gita/src/thought.md

 <div style="padding-left:40px;font-size:0.9em;">

-"C" programming language and modern keyboards [^c] came into shape alongside Unix - the first portable operating system - again being coincidental in time, a three-way complementarity.
+"C" programming language and modern keyboards [^c] came into shape alongside Unix - the first portable operating system - being coincidental, a three-way complementarity.
 Before Unix, software and hardware were tied at the hip.
-Unix is the only operating system that has been ported to almost every hardware architecture - from mainframes to smartphones - hardware-agnostic.
+Unix-like operating systems have been ported to almost every hardware architecture - from mainframes to smartphones - hardware-agnostic.
 The input method shifted to software rather than being hardware specific.
-Another way to think - Unix jailbroke the hardware and the hardware companies trying to centralize the gains.
+Another way to think - Unix fragmented to jailbreak the hardware and the hardware companies trying to centralize the gains.
 Birth of a digital infrastructure layer - a user is assured of same set of utilities no matter what underlying physical circuitry !

 </div>